matthewwardrop/formulaic/docsite/docs/migration.md

     compatibility with `patsy`.
 Note that the `standardize` shim follows patsy argument kwarg naming conventions, but `scale` uses `scale` instead of `rescale`, following R.
-* The order of the model matrix columns will differ.
+* The order of the model matrix columns will differ by default.
 Patsy groups columns by the numerical features from which they derived, then sorts by interaction order, and then by the order in which features were added into the formula.
-    Formulaic sorts by interaction order, and then lexically, meaning that equivalent formula always output exactly the same model matrix structure.
+Formulaic does not by default do the clustering by numerical factors.
+This behaviour can be restored by passing `cluster_by="numerical_factors"` to `model_matrix` or any of the `.get_model_matrix(...)` methods.
 * Formulaic does not yet have implementations for natural and cyclic cubic basis splines (`cr` and `cc`) or tensor smoothing (`te`) stateful transforms.